leojin/LogSplitter/README.md

 The tool needs python 2.7.

-With --config-file/-c, you can use custom path for your conf file.
+With `--config-file`/`-c`, you can use custom path for your conf file.
-With --test/-t, you can just test your config instead of running the split program directly.
+With `--test`/`-t`, you can just test your config instead of running the split program directly.

-'Sections' is the same concept in ini file.
+'Sections' is the same concept in 'ini' file.
-Every section is an independent conf for a log file.
+Every section is an independent conf for a log split task.

-All the options are described detailly in the conf.ini, your can copy it(e.g. copy it to /etc and rename it to 'logsplitter.ini')
+All the options are described detailly in the conf.ini.(**e.g.** you can copy it to `/etc` and rename it to 'logsplitter.ini')

-Keep the default section and its options is helper, unless you want to write all the options.
+Keep the default section and its options is helpful, unless you want to write all the options.

 # Example